 - The US Foreign Corrupt Practices Act (FCPA)

-Although both acts are national regulations of their respective countries, they affect German companies if they have links with these countries directly or via subsidiaries or subcontractors or their staff.
-The law enforcement agencies can initiate investigations of German companies, because the acts apply regardless of where the bribery takes place.
+Although both acts are national regulations of their respective countries, they affect foreign companies if they have links with these countries directly—even via subsidiaries, subcontractors or their staff.
+The law enforcement agencies can initiate investigations of companies beyond their jurisdiction, because the acts apply regardless of where the bribery takes place.

 The Panama Papers Scandal of 2016 led to international calls for greater transparency with regard to beneficial owners.